-- We offer a targeted curriculum for those wanting to teach religious studies at GCSE and A Level.
+- We offer a targeted curriculum for those wanting to teach Religion at GCSE and A Level.

-- Roehampton is ranked in the top 30 universities in the country in Religious Studies and Theology (Guardian University Guide 2020)
+- Roehampton is ranked in the top 30 universities in the country in Religion and Theology (Guardian University Guide 2020)

-- Roehampton is number one in London for Theology and Religious Studies (The Times Good University Guide 2020)
+- Roehampton is number one in London for Religion and Theology (The Times Good University Guide 2020)

 This programme is undergoing a periodic review*

-The degree includes the opportunity to undertake a work placement, to help you build skills relevant to the workplace and today’s jobs market.
+The degree includes the opportunity to undertake a professional placement, to help you build skills relevant to the workplace and your future career.

 How you will learn

-You will explore the biblical and historical origins of Christianity, centred as it is on the historical figure of Jesus of Nazareth.
+You will explore the textual and historical origins of Judaism and Christianity.
 As such, you will come to understand Christianity as an enduring historical phenomenon in terms of its development out of Judaism from the first century onwards.

-You will analyse the cultural, historical and theological issues which inform the discourse on Islam, developments in Islamic countries, and Islam in Europe.
+You will analyse the cultural, historical and theological issues which inform discourse on Islam: Islam in Islamic countries and Islam in Europe.
 Special emphasis will be given to the Muslim 'insider' perspective on issues and how this perspective compares with that of 'outsider' (especially Western) perceptions.

 - Begin exploring key methodological issues and approaches involved in the study of religion.